A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 And if federal assistance arrives, it will not fix every city’s budget.

-The pandemic has hit budgets so hard that even cities in relatively good financial health – including those with rainy day funds to help them through an emergency – will face significant changes to staffing and services.
+The pandemic has hit budgets so hard that even cities in relatively good financial health–including those with rainy day funds to help them through an emergency–will face significant changes to staffing and services.

 For cities in the poorest shape, the pandemic could mean bankruptcy.